Skip to content

 How long is the typical wait for paediatric occupational therapy in NSW?

-Wait times for paediatric OT in NSW vary depending on whether you're accessing services through public health, private practice, or NDIS.
+Wait times for paediatric OT in NSW vary depending on whether you're accessing services through the public system, private practice, or NDIS.
 Public services may have longer wait lists, sometimes several months.
 Private practitioners often have shorter wait times.
-NDIS participants can access services based on their plan.
-It's worth contacting several providers in Taree to understand current availability and discussing options with your GP or service coordinator.
+If your child needs urgent assessment, speak with your GP about priority referral options.
+Contacting local services directly can give you a clearer picture of current wait times in the Taree area.

 What does a first occupational therapy appointment involve for a child?